aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Step 4** – Now that have a clearer view of what's happening behind the scenes, let's make a call to this REST service to create a user in the **Cognito User Pool** we created for our tenant.

-To achieve this, you'll need the URL of the **Application Load Balancer** that our ECS cluster is behind and the **Pool Id** from Cognito that you saved earlier when creating the identity pool.
+To achieve this, you'll need the Invoke URL of the **API Gateway** that our microservice is behind and the **Pool Id** from Cognito that you saved earlier when setting up the User Pool.

-Navigate to the **EC2** console listed under the **Compute** heading in the AWS console.
-Scroll down the left-hand menu and select **Load Balancers**.
-You'll see a list of load balancers at the top of the screen and below a series of tabs.
-With the load balancer for the bootcamp selected, in the **Description** tab you will see the public DNS name we can use to invoke our microservices.
+Navigate to the **API Gateway** console listed under the **Networking** heading in the AWS console.
+Select the **saas-bootcamp-api** API.
+In the left-hand menu, select the **Stages** link.
+At the top of the deployed stages tree, you should see a **v1** stage for "version 1".
+Click on this and in the main area of your screen, you will see the **Invoke URL** for this deployed API Gateway stage.
 For example:

 <p align="center"><img src="./images/lab1/part2/alb_url.png" alt="Lab 1 Part 2 Step 4 Load Balancer DNS Name"/></p>